 - Depending on the payment method you have selected, contact PayPal, Payoneer or your bank to see if there are any issues with your account.

-If you're still having trouble please contact our support team.
+If you're still having trouble please contact Udemy Support by clicking Contact Us.
 Please be sure to mention the monthly payments that you haven't received.

 This article is an overview of the payment schedule for premium instructors, after their course is published on Udemy and receives paid enrollments.